top of page

 20240925_110035 (1)_edited.jpg

 California is one of the most biodiverse places on the planet, home to both the highest and lowest peaks in the United States, thousands of unique plants and animals, intricate waterways, and so much more.
 Through educational hikes, dynamic activities, and hands-on learning, students will dive deep into California’s natural wonders while exploring their own paths, perspectives, and potential.
 This immersive experience invites participants to engage with nature in ways that challenge, inspire, and encourage growth as they connect with themselves and the world around them.
-Recommended for ages 11-17
+Students will receive a certificate and button for their final day of class.
+Level up every time you take this Fall Certification class!

 10am-2pm